simplesurance/cfdns/README.md

 automatically, while when the returned error is changed, leading to unexpected behavior in code that might be mission-critical.

+The original library also has an implementation that requires an unbounded amount of memory when listing records.
+This implementation is `O(1)` in memory for all operations.

+Exponential back-off is implemented and heavily tested.

 This library was designed to support only the DNS service.

 ## Project Status